 The estimates are based on imperfect and scarce source data combined with assumptions that are partly derived from the national accounts of other African countries.
-Therefore, the estimates should be seen as experimental meaning that they can be revised in the near future.
+Therefore, the estimates should be seen as experimental meaning that they can be revised soon.